codeatcg/VRPG/README.md

 ```

-By two steps users can test different options and parameters to index the graph.
+By two steps users can test different options and parameters to index the graph, while avoiding to transform the graph repetitively.
 But note that the previous indexing results will be covered.

 **Note**, For the current version of 'gfa2view' memory consumption is proportional to number of threads.
 A trade-off between speed and and memory consumption needs to be considered.